Curators manage artefacts or works of art with the aim of engaging with audiences and bringing collections to life

 What to expect

-- Self-employment and contract work are common, not least in the field of archaeology where consultancy work can lead to international opportunities, depending on reputation.
+- Self-employment and contract work are common, particularly in the field of archaeology where consultancy work can lead to international opportunities.

-- Jobs are widely available, mainly in large towns and cities, although specialist museums exist in smaller towns and in rural areas.
+- Jobs are mainly available in large towns and cities, although specialist museums exist in smaller towns and in rural areas.

-- Travel within a working day may occasionally be required.
+- Travel within a working day may occasionally be required to attend meetings or to visit other touring exhibitions.
 Absence from home overnight is uncommon.

 - Overseas work or travel is uncommon except for those whose expertise is recognised internationally.
 Sometimes, curators and conservators working for the larger galleries or museums will be asked to attend conferences and/or act as couriers accompanying pieces travelling on loan to other institutions.

 - People from minority groups are currently under-represented in the museum sector.
 However, organisations such as the Museums Association (MA) and Group for Education in Museums (GEM) are actively involved in promoting wider access and opportunities through increasing the diversity of staff, volunteers and audiences.